Saatarko/movies_rec_system/README.md

 - DVC, Airflow, MLflow
 - Scikit-learn (KMeans), Implicit ALS
 - Autoencoder, PyTorch (RatingPredictor)
+- Docker images: saatarko/rec:latest
-- Interactive mockup is available at https://huggingface.co/spaces/Saatarkin/Rec_systems:
+- Interactive mockup is available at https://rec-67o4.onrender.com:
 (*Warning, the server goes into sleep mode after 48 hours of inactivity.
 Any request will wake it up from this state, but it will take about 20-30 minutes (the server will load datasets of about 1.5 GB into memory))
 ---
 ## Introduction